A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Representations

 \subsection{Discrete representations}

 Discrete representations are common due to their simplicity.
-The denser resolution of the discretization becomes asymptotically closer to a ground truth environment but requires a higher computational cost.
+Using a denser resolution for discretization (higher sampling frequency) yields results closer to the ground truth but demands greater computational resources.

-The most general representation of discrete environment is \emph{grid cells} and a \emph{graph}.
-Grid cells are used to partition a given environment into equal-size cells.
-The shape of a grid cell in literature is mostly the square~\citep{sung2019competitive}, but other shapes were also employed, such as a hexagonal cell~\citep{sujit2004search}, to present more flexible robot actions.
-When considering a 3D environment explored by aerial robots, a quadtree structure can be appropriate to take into account a varying resolution of sensor footprints~\citep{carpin2013variable,vidal2018optimized}.
-The higher altitude aerial robots fly at, the sparser resolution of the quadtree.
+Common representations of discrete environment are \emph{grid cells} and a \emph{graph}.
+Grid cells partition an environment space into equal-sized cells.
+The shape of a grid cell is usually a square~\citep{sung2019competitive}.
+Other shapes, \eg, a hexagonal cell~\citep{sujit2004search}, are employed to enable more flexible robot actions.
+When considering a 3D environment explored by aerial robots, a quadtree structure may be suitable to accommodate the varying resolutions of sensor footprints~\citep{carpin2013variable,vidal2018optimized}.
+The time complexity for accessing grid cells is constant, denoted as $\mathcal{O}(1)$.
+The complexity for searching is linear, $\mathcal{O}(n)$, where $n$ is the total number of grid cells.
+The space complexity of storing data in grid cells is $\mathcal{O}(n)$.

-\emph{Occupancy grid map} representation~\citep{thrun2003learning} is often adopted to express free cells that robots can traverse and occupied cells as obstacles.
+\emph{Occupancy grid map} representation~\citep{thrun2003learning} is usually used to delineate free cells that robots can navigate and to identify occupied cells as obstacles.
 Octomap~\citep{hornung2013octomap} is a 3D probabilistic occupancy map that incorporates uncertainty induced by imperfect sensing based on an octree structure~\citep{palomeras2019autonomous}.
-Temporal aspect has been incorporated in occupancy maps~\citep{arbuckle2002temporal} to model a spatiotemporal environment.
-There have been recent works on continuous occupancy mapping that do not require a predefined resolution of a map; we introduce these works in Section~\ref{subsec:continuous}.
+The time complexity for accessing, inserting, or updating a node in the octomap is $ \mathcal{O}(\log n)$, where $n$ is the number of nodes.
+Memory usage is adaptive, often more efficient than grid maps, especially in vast environments with large homogenous regions.
+Temporal aspects have been incorporated in occupancy maps~\citep{arbuckle2002temporal} to model a spatiotemporal environment.